 Meanwhile, Landmark Chambers barrister Christopher Katkowski QC has returned to the top spot in our ranking of the senior barristers whose work exemplifies best practice in planning law.

-He swaps places with Marin Kingston QC of No5 Chambers, who was top of the table last year.
+He swaps places with Martin Kingston QC of No5 Chambers, who was top of the table last year.

 Outside of the silks, Cornerstone Barristers’ Mary Cook is rated as top junior barrister, moving into pole position from 13th place last year.
 Francis Taylor Building’s Ned Westaway took the title in the under 35 category.